inavld/Anti-sleep-glasses-for-drivers/README.md

 <br>

 ### Setup
+There are 2 main steps required to be able to replicate this project and run it at home.

+## Step 1 (Run Arduino code)
+Download the Arduino IDE (version 2.3.6 was used) and upload the file `arduino_code`.
+Select the Arduino Nano board as the controller from the interface and upload the code to the real board.
+## Step 2 (Run the MetaDrive modified simulation)

 Install the necessary libraries from requirements.txt:

 ```bash
 pip install -r requirements.txt
 ```

 You can verify the installation of MetaDrive modified repo via running the testing script:

 ```bash
 # Go to a folder where no sub-folder calls metadrive